An-n-nie/BankChurnKaggle/README.md

 </div>

-After applying standard scaling, histograms of all features were plotted to compare their distributions across classes.
-Among the numerical features that were scaled, **Age** emerged as a particularly strong separator between customers who stayed and those who churned.
+After applying standard scaling, histograms of numerical features were plotted to compare their distributions across classes.
+Among these, **Age** emerged as a particularly strong separator between customers who stayed and those who churned.

 <div align='center'>